-There are good reasons to wonder how crazy persons who allegedly do not know they are crazy, say they are crazy, and what they mean by it.
+There are good reasons to wonder why crazy persons who allegedly do not know they are crazy, say they are crazy, and what they mean by it.

 ❋ Do not scald your fare with crazy people's Happy Lunacy, for it will pay no debts.

-I have spent some time finding and counting "Yogananda's sayings" - "edited up" in Self-Realization Fellowship, SRF, which publishes them in correct and all right English - on dreams, illusions and similar - and most often Yogananda persists in saying "the world is a dream (unreal, an illusion)" in contexts where he does not explain "It is folly to believe that matter has no reality".
+Here are "Yogananda's sayings" on dreams, illusions and the like.
+They are "edited up" by Self-Realization Fellowship, SRF, which publishes them in correct and all right English.
+It shows up that most often Yogananda persists in saying "the world is a dream (unreal, an illusion)" in contexts where he does not explain "It is folly to believe that matter has no reality".
 He gainsays his quotations above perhaps thirty times more often and thereby outflanks his reality teachings substantially.
-You can count for yourself; about a hundred quotations and their references are gathered further down.
+Count for yourself; about a hundred quotations and their references are gathered further down.

 So the SRF-edited Yogananda taught at least that "real is real, unreal is it (really)" and mishmash in between.
 He was not good at putting forth sustained and substantial effort to get a cogent, consistent output in the matter and stick to it.
 Philosophy is for just that, whereas much, assembled Yogananda output on some topics soon reveal inconsistencies.
 Dogmatic inconsistencies is a fall trap here.

 It is difficult to be happy about inconsistent teachings over and over.
 But let us at least guess that part of the guru's great-looking inconsistencies might stem from being misunderstood and misquoted - perhaps as a result of lots of erroneous ideas evoked in his crazy stenopgrapher or transcriber.
 "We are all crazy," he said (Yogananda 1982:425).
 His main stenographer, later named Daya Mata, said so too.
 In SRF they claim they do not find fault with Yogananda's guidelines at all.